-The department's curriculum promotes critical thinking and creative analysis through comparative study of the social, economic, cultural, and environmental concerns and contributions of American Indians and Alaska Natives, African Americans, Latinas/os and Chicanas/os, Asian Americans, and Pacific Islanders.
+The department's curriculum promotes critical thinking and creative analysis through comparative study of the social, economic, cultural, and environmental concerns and contributions of American Indians and Alaska Natives, African Americans, Latinas/os and Chicanas/os, Asian Americans, Pacific Islanders and Arab Americans.
 At Mills, we examine racial dynamics as they intersect with gender, sexuality, class, and nation, and many of our courses focus on the unique experiences of women of color.
 Our curriculum also explores the transnational and diasporic dimensions of racial identities.

 The Ethnic Studies Department recognizes that much invaluable learning occurs outside of the classroom, and creates opportunities for students to bridge theory and action.
 Our faculty enable students to become involved in research and activism in local communities of color, thus making exciting connections with the vibrant diversity of the Bay Area.
 Recent student research interests include a PhotoVoice project on Fruitvale residents’ understandings of “safety,” action research on food access for low-income African American mothers, explorations of the emerging Latino vote, multiracial Filipinas/os, and race and disability in fantasy fiction.
 Students can also gain credit by conducting directed research on a faculty member’s research project.
 In addition, some of our courses include a community engagement component that allows students to get involved with local organizations.
 Courses with a community engagement component include ETHS 157, ETHS 158, ETHS 159, ETHS 166 and ETHS 172.
 These courses offer one semester-hour credit for completing a service learning placement and reflection exercise.
 Students may take one community engagement course per semester.